 Secondly, embedded broadband modules will become the norm, with built-in mobile broadband being secure and simple to use.
 Major laptop manufacturers predict that 50% of laptops shipped in 2011 will have mobile broadband built in, ‘out of the box’.

-A third group of devices is in its early stages, but will make inroads this
+A third group of devices is in its early stages, but will make inroads this year and will be available in volume in 2010.
+These include mobile internet devices (MIDs), navigation, gaming, cameras and car entertainment products.

 This trend is creating a new mobile broadband ecosystem including networks and chipsets for handsets, laptops, netbooks, mobile internet devices and beyond.
 Today, enterprises and consumers expect devices to be ‘always connected’, enhancing business productivity and enabling rich multimedia communication services.